okfn/handbook/text/introduction/what-is-data.rst

 From Data to Information to Knowledge
 -------------------------------------

-Data on it’s own is not very useful.
+Data on its own is not very useful.
 In the example above: We extracted some data out of the golf balls that by itself is meaningless.
 To do something with it it first needs to be collected.
 Let’s do this in the simple table below: